 by Tamara Dever and Erin Stark

-Because design is so important, you’ll want to be sure you work with an experienced designer who specializes in covers.
+Because the best book designs are so important, you’ll want to be sure you work with an experienced professional who specializes in covers.
 Where can you find that person?
 What information do you need to provide to ensure the design efforts’ success?

 - Talk to the designer and listen to your gut feeling.
-This may seem obvious, but if you don’t click right away, don’t hire them!
+It may seem obvious, but if you don’t click right away, don’t hire them.

 - Talk with other clients.
 Ask specific questions such as: Was your deadline ever in jeopardy because of the designer?
 Why?
 What was done to remedy the problem?

-- How many front cover designs were you given?
-If you provided any initial ideas, were they built upon or discarded completely?
-(A good designer will do at least one layout using your idea and others with her own.)
+- Ask previous clients how many front cover designs were you given?
+Did the designer use your initial ideas or discard them?
+(A good designer will do at least one layout using your idea and the show others with her own.)

-Have you seen a stereotypical “self-published” book?
-Don’t let your book become one of those!
-It’s tempting to spend a few hundred dollars for a finished cover, but…Don’t do it!
-Do you really want to find out that nobody wants to distribute, promote, or buy your book because it hasn’t been produced properly?
+For self-published authors, it may be tempting to spend a few hundred dollars for a finished cover.
+But don’t do it.
+It often leads to a book that no one wants to distribute, promote, or buy.
 Do you then want to spend more time and another couple thousand to get it done right the second time?
-Trust me, it happens all of the time and breaks our hearts.
-Expect to pay a flat fee of roughly $1,500 to $3,000 for a good cover and between $10 and $25 per page for quality interior layout.
-It IS worth every penny when you choose to work with a reputable firm.
+Trust us; it happens all of the time.
+Expect to pay a flat fee of roughly $1,500 to $3,000 for a good cover and between $10 and $25 per page for a quality interior layout.
+It Is worth every penny when you choose to work with a reputable firm.

-In all, you’ll get better sales results and the respect you deserve with high-quality cover and interior designs and great end-product becomes a sure thing when you hire a carefully-selected, experienced book designer paired with a gifted editor and a great PR team who, together, have your best interest at heart.
+How do you find that perfect designer to add to your publishing team?
+Ask other publishers and authors whose book covers you admire.
+You also can find publishing association websites with resource listings.
+Most printers, book marketing firms, and editors can recommend excellent designers as well.
+In all, you’ll get better sales results and the respect you deserve with high-quality cover and interior designs.
+The chances for a favorable outcome will increase when you hire a carefully-selected, experienced book designer paired with a gifted editor and a great PR team.
+They, together, have your best interest at heart.

 Erin Stark is an award-winning interior book design specialist with over 18 years of experience.
 She is an invaluable member of the TLC Graphics team and has been presenting classes on book design and self-publishing for more than ten years.
-Erin lives in Olathe, KS with her husband Brian, has two children, and a number of foster kittens at any given time.
+Erin lives in Olathe, KS, with her husband, Brian.
+They have two children and several foster kittens at any given time.